-In partnership with an array of private sector manufacturing businesses, Greenfield Community College, and Franklin County Technical School, this multi-year project is providing a series of 80 and 160 hour training sessions in foundational and advanced CNC manufacturing.
-The FHWB plays a key role in engagement of employer partners, and recruitment, assessment, interviews, coaching and job placement of candidates.
+In partnership with an array of private-sector manufacturing businesses, Greenfield Community College, and Franklin County Technical School, this multi-year project is providing a series of 80 and 160-hour training sessions in foundational and advanced CNC manufacturing.
+The FHWB plays a key role in the engagement of employer partners, and recruitment, assessment, interviews, coaching, and job placement of candidates.
 To date, nearly 40 employers and over 160 job seekers have been served through this program, with an overall placement rate of over 83%.
 Current fund sources include grants from the Executive Office of Housing and Economic Development and WIOA Training funds for eligible participants.

 Contact: Special Projects & Business Outreach Coordinator, Andrew Baker, email@example.com 413-774-4361 x375.

 Pioneer Valley Regional Workforce Planning Initiative – Workforce Skills Cabinet